PocketMine/SimpleAuth/README.md

 ### Automatic Hack protection using IP/CID/SKIN and user PIN codes

 ### IMPORTANT
+ACCOUNT MAPPING WITH /LINK REQUIRES A PATCHED VERSION OF PMMP POCKETMINE 1.7dev (see below)

 TO UPDATE AN EXISTING MySQL DATABASE PLEASE RUN THE FOLLOWING QUERIES.
 FOR THE CAUTIOUS, STOP YOUR SERVER AND BACKUP THE DATABASE FIRST:

 * `ALTER TABLE simpleauth.simpleauth_players ADD ip VARCHAR(50);`
 * `ALTER TABLE simpleauth.simpleauth_players ADD cid BIGINT;`